-Over time, monitor participation and measure the amount of recycled materials going out.
+Over time, monitor participation and measure the amount of recycled materials or waste going out.
 Assign students to look at the quality of participation.
 Are students using the bins correctly and participating with interest and thoughtfulness?
 Is more training or motivation needed to get better engagement?

 Strand PHIL.III Philanthropy and the Individual